-Whatever you may have learnt thus far about food, body, weight, etc., from the traditional sources, let it take a backseat for a while, and go get some real education!
+Whatever you may have learned thus far about food, body, weight, etc., from traditional sources, let it take a backseat for a while, and go get some real education!

-Learn about intuitive eating, mindful eating, long fasting, ayurveda, naturopathy, mind-body connection, the lesser known research studies around food and diet – I could go on!
+Learn about intuitive eating, mindful eating, long fasting, ayurveda, naturopathy, mind-body connection, and the lesser-known research studies around food and diet – I could go on!